graik/biskit/README.md

             **http://biskit.pasteur.fr**
 for installation and usage instructions.

-Note: This is the last Python 2.x version of Biskit.
+This is the last Python 2.x version of Biskit.
 The Biskit 2.x line of development is discontinued and will be replaced by the Python 3 - compatible (lowercase) biskit 3.x.